dwicao/babel-plugin-transform-react-ssr-try-catch/README.md

 }
 ```

-This component will be transformed to:
+That component will be transformed to:

 ```js
 // MyComponent.js